Icon of a pound with a green lozenge background Cheaper home insurance more often than other top price comparison sites^

 No. If your conviction is classed as 'spent', you don't need to disclose it to an insurance company.
 The only exception is for any prison sentence that lasts more than 4 years.

-Finding car insurance with a conviction is similar to home insurance.
+Finding car insurance with a conviction is similar.
 You'll have to state any unspent conviction that's happened within the last 5 years.

 Do home insurance providers check criminal records?